 Paragon's Senior Management Team (l to r): Lewis Perkins, Hank Word, Carol McConkey, Andy Taylor, Robert Shaw, Mike Edwards, Gordin McMurtry, Wayne Littleton, and Marshall Talley

-Michael A. Edwards is the President and Chief Operating Officer of Paragon National Bank and a member of its Board of Directors.
-Prior to joining Paragon, Mr. Edwards was employed for thirty years by First Tennessee Bank.
-While at First Tennessee, his positions included serving as President in Germantown, TN (1989-2003), President of the Middle Tennessee Market (2003-2009), and President of the Memphis and Mid-South Market (2010-2011).
+Michael A. Edwards is the President and Chief Operating Officer of Paragon Bank and a member of its Board of Directors.
+Prior to joining Paragon, Mr. Edwards was with a regional bank in the Memphis area for 30 years where he served in a variety of positions including president of the Memphis area.
 Mr. Edwards received his bachelor's degree in political science with a concentration in finance and accounting from Rhodes College and attended the Southwestern School of Banking at Southern Methodist University and the Barrett School of Banking at the University of Memphis.
-He currently serves as a member of the Orpheum Theatre Memphis Board and the Shelby Farms Park Conservancy Board.
-He is the chair-elect of the Memphis Symphony Orchestra Board.
+He currently serves as a member of the Orpheum Theatre Memphis Board, the United Way of the Mid South Board and the Shelby Farms Park Conservancy Board.
+He is the past chair of the Memphis Symphony Orchestra Board.
 Mr. Edwards has also been involved with the Tennessee Bankers Association, Leadership Germantown, the Germantown Chamber of Commerce and the Greater Memphis Chamber of Commerce.

 Lewis W. Perkins, III is the Chief Financial Officer and Executive Vice President.
 In this role, he is responsible for financial reporting, fee-based businesses, liquidity, deposit operations, information systems, property management and asset liability management.
 Lewis received his bachelor’s degree in business administration from Auburn University and his Master of Business Administration (MBA) with a concentration in accounting from the University of Memphis.
 He is a licensed Certified Public Accountant (CPA) and is an active member of the American Institute of CPAs and the Tennessee Society of CPAs, where he serves on the Financial Institution Committee.